BY TIFFANY MUSICK MATTHEWS

 Foster identifies simplicity as a spiritual discipline that can help rid money and possessions of their power and re-classify them as sources of enjoyment rather than destruction.
 In addition, by choosing to live simply, we begin to look to God as the source of our contentment and better appreciate His provision.
 A few of Foster’s suggestions for creating this change are buying items for usefulness instead of status, making a habit of giving things away, learning to enjoy things without owning them, and taking time to appreciate God’s creation.

 “The discipline of simplicity is about paring away the clutter, whether it’s physical or internal, and cultivating a spirit of detachment from stuff,” said Laird.
 “You have to ask yourself ‘What are the things that don’t have anything to do with who I am in God?’ and get rid of these things.
-Instead, focus on what you need to keep for the current season of your life in order to be agile and ready to respond to God.”
+Instead, focus on what you need to keep for the current season of your life to be agile and ready to respond to God.”

 The Right Kind of Busy